 Managing suspected symptoms

-Workers that are suspected to have symptoms of coronavirus should self-isolate at home for least 7 days in a suitable environment, in line with government guidance.
+Workers that are suspected to have symptoms of coronavirus should self-isolate at home for 10 days in a suitable environment from when symptoms started, in line with government guidance.

 If a worker with suspected symptoms lives on site and is part of a cohort that lives and works together, then the entire cohort will also need to self-isolate as a ‘household’ for a minimum of 14 days.
 For more information, read the Government's stay-at-home guidance below.